ScaxCodes/steam-deck-watcher-pi/README.md

 * * * * * cd /home/<YOUR_USERNAME>/steam-deck-watcher-pi && /home/<YOUR_USERNAME>/steam-deck-watcher-pi/venv/bin/python3 steamdeck_notifier.py
 ```

 This cron job will run the script every minute.
-Even if you disconnect your SSH session, the cron job will continue to run in the background.
+Even after reboots or SSH disconnections, it will keep working.

 ## Additional Resources

 To learn how to set up a Telegram bot and get an API key, check out the [Telegram Bot Tutorial](https://core.telegram.org/bots/tutorial).

-## Summary

-### Virtual Environment:

-A Python virtual environment (venv) is used to isolate the project’s dependencies from the system-wide packages.
-This prevents conflicts and ensures that installing packages like requests and python-dotenv does not affect your system.

-### Cron Job:

-The script is set up to run periodically via cron, so even if the Raspberry Pi restarts or you disconnect from SSH, the script continues to run.